 They accepted God’s will before they even knew what it was.
 They knew the wicked Nebuchadnezzar was only able to do to them what their God allowed.
 Life and death were in the hands of the real king.

 The power of “even if”

-What if we viewed all of our situations in this light?
+What if we viewed all of our situations in the light our friends from Daniel chapter 3 shed?
 What if Nebuchadnezzar was our fears, worries, anxiety, and stress?
 Shouldn’t we have the courage to stand before them and declare our faith in a living, all powerful God?
 “Even if” will be our proclamation of faith, our stand against the enemy.
 Can we boldly confess that we believe God is in control and then be at peace even when threatened with fire.